isogr/register-system-transition/sql2yaml/README.md

 Usage
 -----

-Run the data extraction tool (this will extract all objects).
+Run the data extraction tool (this will extract all objects specified in `run.conf`).

 ```
 ./run.sh